Research Council Studentships Available to Support Doctoral Research

 Meanwhile, MGS is an accredited ESRC DTP and is one of 14 such partnerships in the UK.
 It is a collaboration between the University of Warwick, Aston University, University of Birmingham, University of Leicester, Loughborough University and the University of Nottingham.

-The Department of History has an excellent track record of supporting applications for these studentships and interested students are encouraged to make contact as soon as possible with their prospective supervisor(s) who will be able to provide support with drafting applications.
+Birmingham Law School has an excellent track record of supporting applications for these studentships and interested students are encouraged to make contact as soon as possible with their prospective supervisor(s) who will be able to provide support with drafting applications.

 Please visit the College of Arts and Law funding and scholarships page for more information on both DTPs including, eligibility criteria, how to apply and deadlines.